jcamilo05/Bootstrap/Readme.md

 ### Responsive images

-Images in bootstrap are made resposive with
+Images in bootstrap are made responsive with

 ``` html
 <img class="img-fluid">